 The fact that you have a right to pursue claims following negligent treatment by the NHS is, in fact, enshrined in the organisation’s constitution.
 This states that you not only have a right to have your complaint heard and dealt with, but also to receive compensation if you’ve been harmed as a result of negligence.

 If you receive compensation it will be calculated using a formula based upon the nature of your injury and its severity.
 On top of this you’ll receive an amount designed to cover your financial losses.
 It may be that this covers fairly simple matters such as money spent on taxi fares or medication, but in many cases it will also take any earnings lost into account, both immediately following the incident and in the future.

 Some people hesitate to claim against the NHS through a misplaced sense of loyalty.
 The truth of the matter, however, is that you’ve been let down by someone you placed a huge degree of trust in.
 This can have a devastating physical and psychological impact and a hugely detrimental effect upon your life, and it’s wrong that you should be expected to cope with this on your own.
-If you work with us, then you won’t be on your own.
+If you work with an expert solicitor when making a claim, then you won’t be on your own.

 When you submit your details, you'll be in safe hands.
 Our partners are National Accident Helpline and National Accident Law.
 They are the UK's leading personal injury service.
 Their friendly legal services advisers will call you to talk about your claim and give you free, no-obligation advice.
 National Accident Helpline may pay us a marketing fee for our services.

 By submitting your personal data, you agree for your details to be sent to National Accident Helpline so they can contact you to discuss your claim.

 If you win your case, your solicitor's success fee will be taken from the compensation you are awarded - up to a maximum of 25%.
 Your solicitor will discuss any fees before starting your case.